SmithsonianWorkshops/advanced-hydra-workshops/conda.md

   - For a specific command: `conda create --help`
   - Info on the Hydra conda module: `conda help tools/conda`

+## Configuring conda

+Do we want to give instructions on specifying channels or is it better to specify with each command?
+Also, what about `conda config --set channel_priority strict`

 ## Using conda to install software

+Different approaches:
+- Package already exists: install package(s) and all dependencies with conda
+- Packge not available
+  - install dependencies and then setup program
+  - Use `pip` to install

+We'll start with installing programs when there are already packages.

+### Finding packages
+- anaconda.org
+  - What channel?
+  - What version?

 ### Create an enviornment